usgs-makerspace/Journal/README.md

 // This should be your fork.
 It will be called 'origin' and have a 'push' and 'fetch' associated with it. git remote add upstream https://github.com/usgs-makerspace/Journal.git
 // The above line will create a remote connection that you have named 'upstream'.
-// This is a connection to the canonical repository and let you pull the newest code from there. git remote -v
+// This is a connection to the canonical repository and will let you pull the newest code from there. git remote -v
-// The line above should now have four connection, two called 'origin' and two called 'upstream'
+// The line above should now have four connections, two called 'origin' and two called 'upstream'
 ```

 With the basics out of the way, you are ready to start you first journal entry.
 In a code editor with the capacity to edit